makukha/doctestcase/README.md

 # doctestcase
 <!-- docsub: begin -->
 <!-- docsub: include docs/desc.md -->
-> Decorate `unittest.TestCase` to evaluate doctests with configurable globals and `setUp`/`tearDown`.
+> Evaluate doctests with configurable globals and `setUp`–`tearDown`.
 Format as Markdown and reST to include in docs.
 <!-- docsub: end -->

 <!-- docsub: begin -->